FaiblUG/LcnXRobotsTagBundle/README.md

 #### Do not index requests that require certain user roles

-If you have user roles and access control rules defined in `app/security.yml` then you can easily tell search engine crawlers not to index those requests:
+If you have user roles and access control rules defined in `app/security.yml` then you can easily tell search engine crawlers not to index those requests.
+This is useful if your visitors "login" using a token (see [Api Key Authenticator](http://symfony.com/doc/current/cookbook/security/api_key_authentication.html#the-api-key-authenticator)) or when Http Basic Auth user credentials are provided in urls.
+If you are sending 403/401 Status headers or if you are redirecting unauthenticated users to you login page, this might be less useful.

 ```yaml
 # app/config.yml